 But it took a bit longer for me.
 I knew what I excelled at through high school: Science and English.
 Writing was in my blood, but as a "pastime" or "hobby," as our saving-lives-for-a-living doctor parents often reminded me, albeit unintentionally.
 I wanted to help people and write, but I had to be smart about this.
 We'd suffered the pains of poverty before, and I just had to be smart about this.
 Maybe I'd be a psychiatrist and write a bestselling novel or two on the side.
 Or go to med school, practice for a while and have enough money to retire early and just write.
 Right?

 Like many in my freshman class, I walked onto campus as a Pre-Medicine student and left a student of...not that.
 I despised most of my courses while studying for the major, knowing full and well that I was disinterested but too proud to quit something I'd already commenced, too fearful of disappointing the unspoken expectations of our parents, expectations I'd falsely adopted as my own.

 You were my guiding light through the fog.
 Go after your dreams, your maturing voice echoed.
 I'd hear it while studying Fischer Projections and alkene polymerization as I read every line of my organic chemistry textbook three or four times over, though the pages might as well have been blank.
 Your voice hit a crescendo.

 The decision to declare a major was daunting for me, and probably wasn't for you.
-After one media law class and one journalism class, the quiet, analytical news junkie in me decided to heed her baby brother's advice.
+After one creative writing class and one journalism class, the quiet, analytical news junkie in me decided to heed her baby brother's advice.

 But even after graduating with concentrations in both Psychology and Journalism, I continued to hold myself back.
 Too afraid to jump without a safety net, despite growing up reading about dream-chasing risk-takers as heroes and heroines.
 Maybe law school will be my safety net.
 Maybe I'll become a lawyer, retire early and then write.
 Right?